liuxcoder/pages-server/README.md

 - `ACME_EMAIL` (default: `noreply@example.email`): Set this to "true" to accept the Terms of Service of your ACME provider.
 - `ACME_EAB_KID` &  `ACME_EAB_HMAC` (default: don't use EAB): EAB credentials, for example for ZeroSSL.
 - `ACME_ACCEPT_TERMS` (default: use self-signed certificate): Set this to "true" to accept the Terms of Service of your ACME provider.
+- `ENABLE_HTTP_SERVER` (default: false): Set this to true to enable the HTTP-01 challenge and redirect all other HTTP requests to HTTPS.
+Currently only works with port 80.
 - `DNS_PROVIDER` (default: use self-signed certificate): Code of the ACME DNS provider for the main domain wildcard.
   See https://go-acme.github.io/lego/dns/ for available values & additional environment variables.